 The Union Chapel Concert will be a celebration of the lives of these two extraordinary singer songwriters who have been entirely supported by their fan bases over the last 10 years, recording and releasing albums, touring and working with some of the most prestigious musicians of their generation.
 They have experienced an altogether ‘alternative’ journey as singer songwriters living in the golden age of the Independent Music Industry; an industry supported and funded by those most passionate about music – the listeners.

 Together they will perform an exciting, creative and original collection of songs and will be joined on stage by a host of hugely talented musicians, a gospel choir, brass, strings and a few surprises along the way - expect a unique and inspirational evening - On Sale from March 1st from the Union Chapel

 Jane continues to create music with her band and tour under her own independent label Bicycle Records.
-She is supported by her dedicated and loyal fan base (who have so far over the years raised over £35,000 to help her promote her work and fund her tours) and who keep in touch with her regularly.
-They have even been known to put up the band on tour and book gigs in their local villages/towns and cities.
+She is supported by her dedicated and loyal fan base (who have so far over the years raised over £50,000 to help her promote her work and fund her tours).
+They have even been known to put up the band on tour and book and promote gigs in their local villages/towns and cities.
 It’s a relationship that keeps the JT project thriving and one she is hugely grateful for.

 ‘Without the people who buy my music and support the gigs and concerts I would never have got this far.
 Being an independent artist, making the kind of music I do, and competing with the more commercial and larger labels can be fiercely overwhelming at times!
 But then I’ll get an incredible e mail from someone who’s connected with the music or have the most wonderful feed back after a gig and I couldn’t ever think about doing anything else!!’
 Jane Taylor